Manifesto for Conscious Chronicles, part 2: Materialism v. Idealism

 17. Idealism has a rich history and heritage all over the world, dating back thousands of years.
 In fact, it’s been the norm for most of human history, although it comes in many culturally different versions.
 Nonetheless, given materialism’s current dominance, it’s on par with the initial heresy of the Copernican Revolution for anyone in the context of the standard model of science today to argue that nature is essentially mental.
 But the ongoing multidisciplinary scientific resurgence of idealism does not discard the utility of materialism and the scientific method, nor does it favour solipsism.
 Rather, it expands the possible area of exploration by allowing metaphysics back into the critical discourse of the human condition and the universe.
 It also has the potential to counter the flawed assumptions and inherently dysfunctional belief system of materialism.

 19. Idealism offers a way out of the strict materialist dead-end domain.
 Materialism was useful in quantitatively describing some of what we humans qualitatively experience in the physical world, but it’s a gross fallacy to later arrive at the conclusion that human experience is a meaningless epiphenomenon derived from matter.
-It’s just as absurd as “trying to pull the territory out of the map” (Bernardo Kastrup).
+It’s just as absurd as “trying to pull the territory out of the map” (Kastrup).
 Consciousness and experience is, and always was, fundamental.
 The good news is that we’re not, like materialism falsely concluded, lumbering meat robots with a brain-generated illusory sense of self that ends with death.
-Instead, we’re in essence conscious agents having a temporary, perhaps even serial, physical experience and it’s absurd to believe that our entire purpose should be found in a purely physical realm.
+Instead, we’re in essence conscious agents having a temporary, probably serial, physical experience and it’s absurd to believe that our entire purpose should be found in a purely physical realm with no plausible metaphysics.
 The path ahead for human development must lie with consciousness, which, by definition, is non-physical and experiential, i.e. personal, mental and qualitative, which will challenge and hopefully expand the scientific method cultivated under materialism.

 I am indebted to the following people and resources that I recommend you look deeper into, if you are even remotely interested in idealism and/or challenging the status quo of mechanistic materialism.